FACTBOX-Soccer-Reaction to announcement that Aguero will leave Manchester City | Sports-Games

 "Some player ... deserves every accolade he'll get, will miss watching this legend in the Premier League."
 FORMER ENGLAND STRIKER GARY LINEKER

 “You have given football fans in this country so much to remember: goals, guile and the greatest Premier League moment of them all.
-Well played and good wishes for whatever comes next.
-Gracias por todo.
-Espero que tengas mucha suerte.
-(Thank you for everything.
-I hope you have much luck)”.
+Well played and good wishes for whatever comes next."
 FORMER LIVERPOOL AND ENGLAND STRIKER MICHAEL OWEN

 “One of the Premier League all-time greats, Sergio Aguero set to leave Man City at the end of the season.
 What a player.
 He’s been an absolute joy to watch.”